D04: The Role of a Lietime

 DERF: Good luck, Bargie.
 We did something important here: killed the bright spirit you had and left behind a dusty old professional.
 Good luck.

-[This particular piece of music has played in Mission to Zyxx before, in the first act of episode 112]
+[transition: Old Holowood orchestral score builds to a dramatic climax.
+This particular piece of music has played in Mission to Zyxx before, in the first act of episode 112]

 BLEEZ: Alright, everyone.
 This is the big one.
 This is the climactic scene.
 This is why we all came to Holowood in the first place, is for this moment.